tinatangcs/AngularTask1/README.md

 Overview

-This is a simple angular project, there are two main files in it.
+     1.This is a simple angular project, there are two main files in it.

-index.html and app.js
+     2.index.html and app.js